JUDITH PRATT

 Biography

-Judith Pratt holds an MFA from American University, and an MA in Modern and Contemporary Art History from Christie's, New York.
-She also served as a curatorial assistant in the Modern and Contemporary Drawings and Prints Department at New York's Morgan Library and Museum.
+Judith Pratt holds an MFA from American University, an MA in Modern and Contemporary Art History from Christie's Education, New York, and a BA in Fine Arts from The Catholic University of America.
+Research for her master's thesis is supported by the Stettheimer holdings at Columbia University's Rare Book and Manuscript Library, Yale University's Bienecke Rare Book and Manuscript Library, and MoMA's Research Facility.
+Concurrently, she served as a curatorial assistant in the Contemporary Drawings and Prints Department at The Morgan Library and Museum, New York.

-In 2022 Pratt became the recipient of the 22/23 Virginia Museum of Fine Arts Fellowship Award, Richmond, VA.
-She also was selected as a Trawick Prize Finalist in 2022.
-In 2021-2022, her work was featured in the Taubman Museum of Art's Triennial Exhibition in Roanoke, VA curated by Nandini Makrandi.
-Her outdoor sculpture is currently installed at Oxon Hill Manor adjacent to D.C.'s National Harbor complex through 2023.
-The outdoor installation is made possible by the Arts and Cultural Heritage Division of the Maryland Park and Planning Commission in conjunction with State Department's Art in Embassy's Program curator Sarah Tanguy.
-In 2017 and 2018, Pratt's work was featured in solo exhibitions at Hillyer Art Space in Washington, D.C. and at Second Street Gallery in Charlottesville, Va.
-In 2019, Pratt's work was also selected for Arlington Art Center's Regional Biennial.
-Her work was included in simultaneous group shows at Hillyer Art Space's Micro-Monuments II: Underground curated by Artemis Herber and juried by Laura Roulet as well as Uprooted, a juried exhibition by Adriel Luis, curator at the Smithsonian's Asian Pacific Center.
+Pratt was awarded a 2022/23 Fellowship from the Virginia Museum of Fine Arts, selected as a Trawick Prize finalist in 2022, and further designated a Sondheim semifinalist in 2020.
+In 2021/2022, her work was featured in the Taubman Museum of Art's Triennial Exhibition in Roanoke, VA curated by Nandini Makrandi.
+In 2021, Pratt's outdoor sculpture was selected by curator Sarah Tanguy and installed at Oxon Hill Manor, a historic site adjacent to D.C.'s National Harbor complex.
+The installation was made possible by the Arts and Cultural Heritage Division of the Maryland National Park and Planning Commission.
+Pratt's work was further featured in solo exhibitions at Hillyer Art Space in Washington, D.C. as well as Second Street Gallery in Charlottesville, VA.
+In 2019, Pratt's work was also selected for Arlington Art Center's Regional Biennial curated by Blair Murphy.
+During the same period, her work was included in numerous group shows including Hillyer Art Space's Micro-Monuments II: Underground curated by Artemis Herber and juried by Laura Roulet.
+Her work also was featured in Uprooted, a juried exhibition by Adriel Luis, curator at the Smithsonian's Asian Pacific Center.

 The Jewish Museum in New York included Pratt's thesis on American Modernist artist Florine Stettheimer as a scholarly source for its Stettheimer retrospective in 2017.
 The thesis titled Orphée des Quat'z' Arts: A Personal Passage into American Modernism supports Stettheimer's performance and sculptural work as pivotal in the rise of performance art during the Postmodern era.